-My main research interests lie within mathematical statistics and include nonparametric inference, estimation of stochastic processes (especially Lévy processes), empirical process theory and statistical inverse problems.
+My main research interests lie within mathematical statistics and include nonparametric inference, frequentist guarantees of Bayesian methods, statistical inverse problems (especially discretely observed stochastic processes) and empirical process theory.

 I am also interested in and have briefly worked on exit problems for Lévy processes, completion of Bayesian networks and differential equations (their connections with probability and existence and uniqueness topics).

 - Efficient nonparametric inference for discretely observed compound Poisson processes [ArXiv, doi].
-Probability Theory and Related Fields.
+Probability Theory and Related Fields 170 (2018), 475-523.

 doi: 10.1007/s00440-017-0761-5.
 Matlab code available on request.